digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/01-helm-deployment/03-domain-deployment.rst

 ..
 Copyright (c) 2023 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-Install ``canton-domain`` Chart
+Install ``canton-domain`` chart
 ###############################

 Objectives
 **********

-* Customize Helm chart parameters
+* Customize the Helm chart parameters
-* Install Helm chart
+* Install the Helm chart
-* Verify the status of the deployment
+* Verify the deployment status

 Steps
 *****